osrsbox/osrsbox.github.io/_posts/2018-07-26-osrs-cache-research-extract-cache-definitions.md

 /home/ph01l/jagexcache/oldschool/LIVE
 {% endhighlight %}

-Inside the cache directory there are a number of files, but there are only two primary file types/formats.
+Inside the cache directory, there are a number of files, but there are only two primary file types/formats.
 These file types are easily identified by their corresponding file extension, namely:

 1. Data files, with a `.dat` extension
 2. Index files, with a `.idx` extension